 The first step in the “Career Roadmap” is to Know Yourself.
 Whether, a first-year student interested in learning how majors relate to careers, a senior contemplating graduate school or an alumnus considering a career change, it is crucial that you first identify your interests, values, skills and personality preferences to make a well–informed decision.

-Kentucky State University’s Career Counseling and Placement Office has resources available to help you choose a major that’s a great fit for you.
+Kentucky State University’s Career and Professional Development Center has resources available to help you choose a major that is an ideal fit for you.

 Experience a simulation of a real interview.
 Receive feedback and guidance regarding effective interviewing skills.
 Many of these interviews are conducted by employers.

 Your resume is a marketing tool created to market you.
-It may be your first contact with an employer, whether applying for an internship, co-op or job opportunity.
-Resumes may also be requested for leadership opportunities, graduate school, scholarship, and fellowship applications.
+It may be your first contact with an employer whether applying for an internship, co-op or job opportunity.
+Resume support for leadership, graduate school, scholarship, and fellowship applications is available.

 Employers often review resumes and cover letters in 10 seconds or less.
-Therefore, your resume must be well-written, concise, extremely organized, and easy to read in order to be effective.
+Therefore, your resume must be well-written, concise, extremely organized, and easy to read to be effective.
 Customize your resume for the reader, looking for opportunities to match your accomplishments and interests to their needs.
-Tailoring your resume and cover letter to the specific employer is a key component of a successful resume and cover letter!
+Tailoring your resume and cover letter to the particular employer is an essential component of a successful resume and cover letter!